• Skip to primary navigation

 • Low profile

-• Naturally sourced raw materials that are more sustainable than synthetic rubbers.
+• Natural material, like latex milk, are more sustainable than synthetic rubbers.

 Footwear designers might choose crepe soles for a few reasons.
 It’s helpful to compare crepe rubber to leather soles and hard rubber soles like Vibram and Dainite because they fit in a strange place relative to those materials.